YiboZhao624/YiboZhao624.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a first-year post-graduate Student at the School of Data Science and Engineering, East China Normal University, under the supervision of [Prof. Xiang Li](https://lixiang3776.github.io/) in the PLANING (graPh mining and LANguage processING) lab.
+I am currently a second-year post-graduate Student at the School of Data Science and Engineering, East China Normal University, under the supervision of [Prof. Xiang Li](https://lixiang3776.github.io/) in the PLANING (graPh mining and LANguage processING) lab.

 My research interests include:
 - **Large Language Models**: applications in GraphRAG, toxicity detection, and detoxification.